 In Java, an unbounded wildcard (<?>) is removed during compilation, changing List<?> to a raw List.
 This allows passing any list but removes type safety at runtime.
 All elements become Object, so explicit casting is needed to get values.

-Bridge Methods in Java
+What are Bridge Methods in Java and Why Do They Matter

-When a subclass overrides a method from a generic superclass, type erasure can cause a problem in the method signatures.
+When a subclass overrides a method from a generic superclass, type erasure in Java can cause a problem in the method signatures.
 The compiler creates a bridge method to ensure that both the generic and erased versions of the method work correctly.

 Example of Bridge Method Generation